shrom59/qemu-snapshot/README.md

 Find the xml file used by libvirt and create a dump of it

 Find all the disk of this Vms and store it into an array.

 Create a snapshots of each disks.

 Convert the disk into the destination file, this tricks will thrink the disk.
 By default a thin provissionning is used when a virtual disk is created.
-This way only the real used space will be stored
+This way only the real used space will be stored.

 Delete the snapshot.